 Say that you’ve solved the anagram and you now have the word RELAXES.
 Playing all seven letter tiles on your rack, you’ll earn the bingo bonus.
 That’s great.
 You plan on adding the E to the end of an existing word on your game board.
 Notice how RELAXES has two E’s in it?
 Depending on how you align this word on the board, you may earn more or fewer points.

-- Can you reach a double or triple word bonus?
+Can you reach a double or triple word bonus square?

-Choices like these can really affect how many points you get (and how many points your opponent scores on their next turn).
+Choices like these can greatly affect how many points you get (and how many points your opponent scores on their next turn).
 This could spell the difference between victory and defeat!

 Fun With Anagrams